 “Governor Baker’s entire case for being governor is that he’s a great manager,” Gonzalez said.
 “Everything he said he’s going to fix is either no better or worse.”

-Gonzalez also said he believes Baker has not done enough to stand up to anti-immigrant posturing and other problematic tendencies at the national level, and said that the governor’s criticism of President Donald Trump’s administration has been weak.
+Gonzalez also believes Baker has not done enough to stand up to anti-immigrant posturing and other problematic tendencies at the national level, and said the governor’s criticism of President Donald Trump’s administration has been weak.